How to Build a Fault-Tolerant Shelf Analytics Pipeline

 return {"status": "CORRUPT", "target_queue": "dlq"}

-This preprocessing stage directly satisfies upstream workflow dependencies by ensuring only validated, normalized payloads consume expensive GPU compute resources.
+This stage guarantees that only validated, normalized payloads ever consume expensive inference compute downstream.

-Cloud vision APIs will inevitably return HTTP 429 rate limits or 5xx server errors during enterprise-wide audit cycles.
-Implement a circuit breaker pattern with three distinct inference tiers to guarantee continuous planogram compliance scoring.
+Cloud vision APIs will return HTTP 429 rate limits or 5xx errors during enterprise-wide audit cycles.
+Guard the call with a circuit breaker and three inference tiers so compliance scoring never stops:

-• Tier 2 (Regional/Edge): Containerized open-source detector (YOLOv8, RT-DETR) deployed on regional Kubernetes nodes or store-level edge servers.
-Lower latency, slightly reduced SKU granularity.
+• Tier 2 (Edge): a containerised open-source detector (YOLOv8, RT-DETR) on regional Kubernetes or store-level edge servers — lower latency, slightly coarser SKU granularity.

 import time